 ‘Get Out’ meets ‘Django Unchained’ to form the great film that is ‘Antebellum’.
 Directed by Gerard Bush and Christopher Renz, the movie depicts the plight of a slave trapped on a cotton plantation in the Civil Rights era.
-The makers themselves could not have timed the release of ‘Antebellum’ any better; the movie released on VOD (Video on Demand) against a nation-wide climate fraught with Black Lives Matter protests.
+The makers themselves could not have timed the release of ‘Antebellum’ any better; the movie was released on VOD (Video on Demand) against a nationwide climate fraught with Black Lives Matter protests.
 The film stars Janelle Monae, Gabourey Sidibe, Eric Lange, and Jena Malone.

 The beginning of ‘Antebellum’ is a tracking shot of a vast plantation that stretches as far as the eye can see.
 We weave through a grand mansion inhabited by a white woman and child to a densely populated settlement of Black slaves, closely watched by a group of soldiers.
-It becomes apparent when the Confederate flag is shown flying high and mighty that we’ve landed smack dab in the midst of the Civil War and the soldiers are, in fact, part of the Confederate Army patrolling the south.
+It becomes apparent when the Confederate flag is shown flying high and mighty that we’ve landed smack dab amid the Civil War and the soldiers are, in fact, part of the Confederate Army patrolling the south.
 It is here that we’re introduced to Eden, played by Monae, a slave new to the plantation.
 Eden endures appalling sexual abuse at the hands of a commanding general, whom she refers to only as Him.
-Captain Jaspar and other soldiers within the Army are not sparing either in the torture they inflict on Eden and the rest of the slaves.
+Captain Jaspar and other soldiers within the Army are not spared either in the torture they inflict on Eden and the rest of the slaves.
 The mistress of the manor we spy in the opening sequence, Elizabeth, is harsh and indifferent to their plight.

-In the second half of the film, we are transported to present-day America.
+In the film’s second half, we are transported to present-day America.
 Here, a dead-ringer for Eden named Veronica lives a privileged life as a revered sociologist.
 She is surrounded by people, namely her husband, child, and best friend, she cherishes and who, in return, shower her with love and affection.
 On a work trip down south, strange phenomena manifest around her – a bouquet of flowers, without a known sender, is given to her; a woman in a centuries-old outfit observes her from an elevator.
 This culminates in the back of an Uber Veronica unwittingly enters, whose driver is revealed to be plantation owner Elizabeth.
 Out of the blue, Captain Jaspar emerges and knocks Veronica out cold.

 Antebellum Ending, Explained: Veronica and Eden’s Real Identity

 The newest development in ‘Antebellum’ spawns questions by the dozen.
 Is Eden a mere figment of Veronica’s imagination?
 Or is she an ancestor reaching out to Veronica from beyond the grave?
 As it turns out, none of the above.
 Eden and Veronica are, in fact, one and the same.
-The events take place in the 21st century; the slaves are citizens kidnapped at the hands of bigots and the soldiers are racists who pay to partake in their torture.
+The events take place in the 21st century; the slaves are citizens kidnapped at the hands of bigots, and the soldiers are racists who pay to partake in their torture.

 The movie starts out at the plantation and, somewhere around the halfway mark, works backward to reveal how Veronica came to be trapped there and subsequently transformed into ‘Eden.’
-In the starting sequence of ‘Antebellum’, we see the owners of the estate christen the new entrants to the plantation with a different name.
+In the starting sequence of ‘Antebellum,’ we see the owners of the estate christen, the new entrants to the plantation with a different name.
 Elizabeth and her daughter likely designated the name ‘Eden’ to Veronica after she set foot on the plantation.
 They do so to strip the slaves of their former, free identity and to bequeath them a new one.

 Veronica’s Escape